HyperBeasty/discord-custom-rich-presence/README.md

 ```sh
 npm i discord-rpc
 ```
-6. Modify the index.js file.
+6. Modify the index.js file as needed.
 7. To run it bash:-
 ```sh
 node index.js